OpenCTI-Platform/opencti/docs/docs/deployment/integrations.md

 !!! note "Details"

-    For more information about CSV feeds, filters and configuration, please check the [Export in structured format](../usage/export.md#export-in-structured-or-document-format) section.
+    For more information about CSV feeds, filters and configuration, please check the [Native feeds](../usage/feeds.md#csv-feeds-section) page.

 ### TAXII collections